usacognition/database-toolbox/README.md

 MongoDB is a document-oriented NoSQL database.

+> [!Note]
-> **Note**: MongoDB requires a custom tools configuration file.
+> MongoDB requires a custom tools configuration file.
 Create a `mongodb.yaml` file with your specific tools configuration.

 ### Docker Command